 - 1. Distinguish political, economic, and social theories, methods, and historical patterns of international relations applied to contemporary issues and individuals within the world. - 2.
 Explain the process and implications of interdependence among individuals, groups, and regions in the context of globalization. - 3.
-Analyze conflict within international systems to the institutions of international law, diplomacy, and world order, including prospects for sustainable peace.

-- 4. Assess the uniqueness of international organizations and other individuals within the international system. - 5.
+Analyze conflict within international systems to the institutions of international law, diplomacy, and world order, including prospects for sustainable peace. - 4.
+Assess the uniqueness of international organizations and other individuals within the international system. - 5.
 Evaluate multidimensional effects of globalization and integration in sustainable economic development.

-To receive a Bachelor of Arts in International Relations, students must earn 120 US semester credit hours that are equal to 40 courses-including a capstone project.
-All courses are worth 3 US credits each.
-Courses as follows:
+To receive Bachelor of Arts in International Relations, students must earn 120 US / 240 ECTS semester credit hours that are equal to 40 courses-including a capstone project.
+All courses are worth 3 US / 6 ECTS credits

-General Education (42 US)
+General Education (42 US / 84 ECTS credits) \

-42 credits in general education in the natural sciences, social sciences, and humanities categories
+The program includes 42 credits in general education in the natural sciences, social sciences, and humanities categories.
+The General Education courses are as follows:

-Class Code Class Title Credit
+Course Number Course Title Credit Hour

 ANTH205 Cultural Anthropology 3

 ENGL101 English Comp 1 3

 ENGL295 Research and Report Writing 3

 GNED112 Student Success Strategies 3

 HIST 201 Survey of World History 3

 MATH110 College Math: Algebra 3

 PHIL101 Introduction to Philosophy 3

 PHIL240 Ethics Introduction 3

 PSYC101 Principles of Psychology 3

 COMM101 Introduction to Communication 3

 SCIE112 Environmental Science 3

 ECON205 Microeconomics 3

 ECON301 Macroeconomics 3

 POLS215 International Political Economy 3

-^{}Any 3-credit courses from the above categories completed successfully at other higher education institutions may be transferred into the program.
+\Any 3-credit courses from the above categories completed successfully at other higher education institutions may be transferred into the program.